stothard-group/proksee-batch/CONTRIBUTING.md

 ## How to set up your development environment

+If you just want to update the HTML report, then you can copy the `src/proksee-batch/data/data.example` directory to `src/proksee-batch/data/data`, and then work with the `src/proksee-batch/data/report.html` file directly in the source code.

-You need Python 3.7+ and the following tools:
+For modifying the main Python package code, you will need Python 3.7+ and the following tools:

 - [Poetry]
 - [Nox]
 - [nox-poetry]

+Poetry is the project/package manager, and Nox is the automation tool for testing.

 Install the package with development requirements: